 Focusing on a single channel allows you to focus your efforts and get the most out of it instead of diluting them across several channels.
 To get the most out of your marketing, you need to know where your audience spends time to reach them effectively.

 There are only five ways an attorney can get new clients.
 These are paid media, owned media, earned media, partnerships and professional referrals, and word of mouth.
-Once you build your personal brand by selecting the best ways for you to get new clients, you can speed up your learning curve with other marketing channels and get more consistent results across the board.
+Once you select the best ways for you to get new clients, you can speed up your learning curve with other marketing channels and get more consistent results across the board.

 To start, pick the channel most likely to convert for you and stick with it before expanding into the next.
 This way, you’ll have a solid base to grow and can snowball your marketing efforts over time.